dutta-sweta/btm-hyperscale-multimarket/docs/SupplementaryMaterial_S2_DataInventory.md

 **Equipment lead-time data.** Transformer and GSU lead-time figures are drawn from agency reports and trade reporting (Wood Mackenzie via Reuters) and are first-order schedule constraints, not precise procurement quotes.

-**Solar data vintage.** Profiles are typical-meteorological-year (TMY) composites — a screening choice appropriate for market-level comparison, not a specific calendar year; this is disclosed in the manuscript limitations (§6.5).
+**Solar data vintage.** Profiles are typical-meteorological-year (TMY) composites, a screening choice appropriate for market-level comparison, not a specific calendar year; this is disclosed in the manuscript limitations (§6.5).